 Training agreements and UK law

-Done properly, training agreements are a perfectly legal and proper way for businesses to financially protect themselves.
-However, if you do decide to put one in place, there’s a couple of things to look out for.
+Done properly, training agreements in the UK are a perfectly legal and proper way for businesses to financially protect themselves.
+However, if you do decide to put one in place, there are a couple of things to look out for.

 Training agreements cannot constitute a ‘penalty clause’

-The purpose of training agreements is to protect companies from losing out when they invests in their team.
+The purpose of training agreements in the UK is to protect companies from losing out when they invest in their team.
 It’s not intended to be a tactic for discouraging people from quitting.
 For that reason, the amount of money the training agreement seeks to recoup must be a reasonable estimate of the money the company has lost.

 Let's take a look at a training agreement example in action.
 If a company was to spend £1,000 on a training course but the employee resigned the day after the course finished, then asking for the employee to repay the £1,000 as part of a training agreement would be fair and reasonable.

 But if that employee stayed on for two years after completing the course, making use of that training every day, then £2,000 is not a reasonable estimate of the money the company has really lost.
 In this case, using a training agreement to try and recoup the full £2,000 wouldn’t be reasonable – and most likely wouldn’t pass muster legally.